Songs for Japan

 Songs for Japan is a charity compilation album created to benefit relief efforts for the 2011 Tōhoku earthquake and tsunami.
 A collaborative project between the music industry's "big four" record labels (EMI, Sony, Universal, and Warner), the album was released through the iTunes Store on March 25, 2011 through Universal.
-Royalties for the songs featured on the album were waived so that all proceeds may be donated to the Japanese Red Cross Society.
+Royalties for the songs featured on the album were waived so that all proceeds could be donated to the Japanese Red Cross Society.
 A physical album was released on April 4, 2011 through Sony.
-It is no longer available for download in the USA iTunes store.

 Reception

 Although Songs for Japan received praise for its charitable purpose it was criticized for being a compilation of already released songs, with the exception of Lady Gaga's remixed "Born This Way".
 This is unlike past charity albums such as Hope for Haiti Now that have included original music and performances.

 Commercial performance

 The album sold 68,000 copies in its first sales week in the United States, debuting at number six on the Billboard 200.
 It sold 8,000 copies in Canada and debuted at number three on the Canadian Albums Chart.
 On the Recording Industry Association of New Zealand's compilations chart, the album debuted at number one.
 As of May 4, 2011, over 500,000 copies of the album have been sold, and over $5 million has been raised.

 The album was certified as a gold record by the RIAJ in Japan for a shipment of 100,000 or more physical copies.